fb pixel

 If a faculty member says they would be my supervisor, does that mean I am accepted to your program?

-The short answer is: no. If a faculty member says they are willing to be your supervisor, it is not a guarantee of acceptance.
+No. If a faculty member says they are willing to be your supervisor, it is not a guarantee of acceptance.
 It means that they would be willing to be your supervisor if you are accepted into the program.
-All applications must still be reviewed by our Departmental Graduate Committee.
+All applications must still be reviewed by our Departmental Graduate Program Committee.
 This Committee will make final decisions about which applicants are accepted to our program as we have a limited number of spots available.

 Who should I get to be my referees?